 This 2-day training offered by psychologists Ingmar Gorman and Elizabeth Nielson is designed for clinicians and healthcare providers who want to learn more about current psychedelic research and clinical practice, including how to work with patients who have a history of psychedelic use or have expressed an interest in using psychedelics.
 This interactive training includes experiential learning and role-play exercises.
-It is the first time a program of this kind has been offered in Montreal.
+It is the first time a program of this kind has been offered in Canada.

 Psychedelics 101: Your patients are curious and so are you: What is all this about psychedelics being used for treatment of addiction and trauma?
 This session gives an overview of psychedelic drugs, their history, and current research with MDMA and Psilocybin-assisted therapy.
 This program includes overview of recent and current clinical trials, outcomes, legal status, and what it all means for the future of addiction and trauma treatment.

 - State the historical justifications for psychedelic clinical research

 - Describe key theoretical approaches to psychedelic-assisted therapy